AlexOgu/Digital-Mancala/README.md

 # Mancala Game Simulator

 ## Description
-This project is a Mancala game simulator implemented in Python.
-It allows two players to compete in the classic Mancala board game, featuring custom game mechanics, visual board representation, and a turn-based gameplay system.
+This project is the Mancala game implemented in Python.
+It allows two players to compete in the classic Mancala board game, featuring visual board representation and a turn-based gameplay system.

 ## Features
 - **Interactive Gameplay**